sedaro/sedaro-python/package_managing/readme.md

 - Use client generator to make sure `sedaro_base_client` is up to date by regenerating it (options > "python" > "x")
   - Make sure dependencies in `sedaro/src/pyproject.toml` are up to date (should include everything in `requirements.txt` and `requirements-base-client.txt`)
 - Ensure `BlockClassClient` options are up-to-date in `tests/block_class_client_options.py` and in `sedaro/readme.md`
-  - Run `$ python3 client_generator/bcc_options.py` and compare against what's in test file
+  - Run `$ python3 client_generator/bcc_options.py` and compare against what's in both of those files.
 - Use `python_version_manager` to install **local sedaro** package and run tests using **dev server** in python 3.7 - 3.10
 - Sync release `version` in `sedaro/src/pyproject.toml` file with Sedaro site release version